1. Annie’s Project: Farming in New Jersey’s Cities and the Urban Fringe

 Award Amount: $37,590

-This project will help small farm producers manage financial risks through the understanding of
+This project helped small farm producers manage financial risks through the understanding of agricultural taxes.

-As a result, 100 small farmers will better understand agricultural taxes and gain knowledge to
+As a result, small farmers and participating accountants reported:

 5. Tackling Farm Succession Planning and Stress on the Farm